ty2k/bc-orbeon-forms-styles/README.md

 # BC Gov styles for Orbeon Forms

-This repository holds CSS to add [BC Gov Design System styles](https://github.com/bcgov/design-system) to Orbeon Forms within CMS Lite.
+This repository holds CSS to add [BC Gov Design System styles](https://github.com/bcgov/design-system) to Orbeon Forms.

 To style your form, within your XML source (Advanced tab -> Edit Source), paste CSS (from `./src/styles.css`) into a `<xh:style>` tag as shown below: